 - Candidates must be 20 years of age at the time of application and 21 years of age at the time of appointment.

 - Must be a U.S. Citizen.

 - Must be within the normal weight range for height.

 - Physical requirements for this position, including eyesight, hearing, and other physical abilities are consistent with state law and guidelines.

 - All successful candidates who have been offered a position will be required to pass a post-offer physical and psychological examination prior to appointment.

 - A police record may be grounds for rejection.

-We are recruiting for this job classification, until further notice.
-You must complete both the online application and the T&E Evaluation form, in order to be eligible for hiring by City of Spokane.
+EXAMINATION DETAILSRecruitment for this job classification is open until further notice.
+You must complete both the online application and the Training and Evaluation examination (T&E), in order to be eligible for hiring by City of Spokane.

 Upon request, at time of application, City of Spokane will provide alternative accessible tests to individuals with disabilities that impair manual, sensory or speaking skills needed to take the test, unless the test is intended to measure those skills.